Tofu vs Paneer: Which Is Better? Differences, Benefits and Protein Content

 In addition, because it is high in protein, it takes longer to digest, creating a feeling of fullness.
 It also increases levels of appetite-reducing hormones, which leads to fewer cravings and thus aids weight loss.

-4. Better Bones And Teeth
+4. Good For Bones And Teeth

 According to recent research, paneer can potentially reduce cancer's causes or risk factors.
 In addition, it is expected to be highly effective in treating stomach, colon, and even breast cancer.